or

 Source: Getty Images

-The national holiday Juneteenth has been around for years, but only recently got the federal recognition it deserves.
+The national holiday Juneteenth has been around for over a century, but only recently got the federal recognition it deserves.
 Seen as the unofficial end to slavery in the U.S., people around the country enjoy time with friends and family to celebrate.
 The holiday got its start in 1865, but years later, many people still don't know about its significance.
 So, we've rounded up 10 facts about Juneteenth.

 Article continues below advertisement